-- 5% (4 seats) of the Department of Physical Therapy entering class of 80 seats be set aside for qualified applicants of Aboriginal descent, and
+- Four seats of the Master of Physical Therapy entering class of 80 students are held in reserve for qualified applicants of Aboriginal descent.

-In order to be eligible for one of the four reserved positions, applicants must:
+In order to be eligible for one of the four reserved seats, applicants must:

-- A photocopy of a Indian Status Card or Tribal Enrolment Card, Métis Membership/Citizenship Card, Inuit or Inuvialuit Tribal Corporation Number or Inuit Registry
+- A photocopy of an Indian Status Card or Tribal Enrolment Card, Métis Membership/Citizenship Card, Inuit or Inuvialuit Tribal Corporation Number or Inuit Registry

 - A letter from an official representative of the applicant’s First Nations band, treaty, tribal, or traditional council, Inuit land/territory organization, Métis settlement or community organization, or a recognized Aboriginal organization

-- Another form of identification that is deemed acceptable with consultation from the Centre for Excellence in Indigenous Health.
+- Another form of identification that is deemed acceptable with consultation from the Centre for Excellence in Indigenous Health at UBC.